slatedocs/slate/source/includes/_roles.md

 }
 ```

-This endpoint return an role
+This endpoint returns a role given an id

 ### HTTP Request